aclemons/emailrelay/doc/reference.rst

 *   --pop (-B)

-    Enables the POP server listening, by default on port 110, providing access to spooled mail messages.
+    Enables the POP server, listening by default on port 110, providing access to spooled mail messages.
 Negotiated TLS_ using the POP *STLS* command will be enabled if the *--server-tls* option is also given.